plasne/openid-connect/implementation.md

 It is possible to configure settings using environment variables and/or a .env file and not use Azure App Configuration at all.
 If you don't specify CONFIG_KEYS, nothing will be pulled from Azure App Configuration.
 However, it is recommended given the number of settings that have to be coordinated and correct, that you use Azure App Configuration.

+You should never store a secret in this implementation of the Azure App Configuration, the values of the keys are written to the logs, displayed on the console, and potentially even made available by PRESENT*CONFIG*.
+Instead the configuration should contains URLs that point to secrets in Azure Key Vault.

 Settings are set in the following order:

 1. Environment variables, including...